Resources

 3. Set clear expectations and have your team’s back

 Make sure to set clear expectations for the team and for each individual, and follow up on both performance and behaviour.
 Understanding how our different roles bring value, and how we can succeed together as a team will also increase the feeling of psychological safety.
 Be your team’s biggest fan, their number one cheerleader, and their protector all rolled into one.
 Fight their corner, stick up for them, and make sure they know that they are safe with you at the helm.
+Download our Team Success Handbook for more tips and tricks of how to build winning teams.

 4. Be vulnerable